POORY-AZARE/php.teamwork/README.md

 List the database tables that are part of your project.

-- Table 1 (Created By): Table Name
+- Table 1 (POORYA ZARE JANAKBARI): Table Name : Reservations
-- Table 2 (Created By): Table Name
+- Table 2 (POORYA ZARE JANAKBARI): Table Name : Users
-- Table 3 (Created By): Table Name
+- Table 3 (POORYA ZARE JANAKBARI): Table Name : Vehicles

 > Include the ER Diagram of the database.